-Telephone
+Telephone and computers

-- The athletic training facility telephones are for official University business only!! - Absolutely no athletes are allowed to use the telephone at any time for any reason without prior approval by the athletic training staff. - The telephone in the athletic training facility is for the athletic training & sports medicine staff only.
-The coaches and the graduate/student assistant coaches have their own telephones.
-Their use of the athletic training facility telephones should be kept to an absolute minimum. - Any student that abuses the use of the telephone will lose their telephone privileges for an indefinite period of time. - The procedures for using the telephone are outlined by the University and should be followed at all times.
+- The athletic training facility telephones and computers are for official University business only!! - Absolutely no athletes are allowed to use the telephones or computers at any time for any reason without prior approval by the athletic training staff. - The telephones and computers in the athletic training facility is for the athletic training & sports medicine staff only.
+The coaches and the graduate/student assistant coaches have their own telephones and computers.
+Their use of the athletic training facility telephones and computers should be kept to an absolute minimum. - Any student that abuses the use of the telephones and computers will lose these privileges for an indefinite period of time. - The procedures for using the telephone are outlined by the University and should be followed at all times.